11 March, 2016. 11:34

 ERROL PARKER | Editor-at-large | Contact

 WOMEN WERE LEFT SCREAMING as masked bandits fled the chaotic scene today at one of Sydney’s most illustrious watering holes after they cut off chef Neil Perry’s beloved ponytail.

-It’s unclear at the moment what the motive is for the sickening attack, but the perpetrators escaped with the iconic mane.
+It’s unclear at the moment what the motive is for the sickening attack, but early indications are that PETA may be responsible.
+Either way, the perpetrators escaped with the iconic tail.

 Police have launched an investigation, which at this stage is set to take weeks to complete.